MannLabs/alphabase/README.md

 ---
 ## About

 An open-source Python package of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/).
+It provides basic functionalities for AlphaPept ecosystem.

 ---
 ## License